SatyaKarki/StratisFullNodeWepApplication/README.md

 # StratisFullNodeWebApp

-This projects demonstrate how integrate Stratis Blockchain api endpoints in the custom angular application.<br>
+This projects demonstrate how to integrate Stratis Blockchain api endpoints in the custom angular application.<br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.

 ## Development server